yanivnizan/knowledge-base/src/documents/docs/platforms/ios/MainClasses.html.md

 - `METADATA_VERSION` - This value defines the version of the metadata located in your database.
 Never change the value of this variable!

-- `VERIFY_PURCHASES` - When set to 'YES', this removes the need to verify purchases when there's no signature.
-This is useful while you are in development and testing stages of your game.
+- `VERIFY_PURCHASES` - When set to 'YES', server side verification will be enabled.

     <div class="warning-box">Set `VERIFY_PURCHASES` to `NO` before you publish your app!</div>